theme-next/hexo-theme-next/README.md

 In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by [main organization link](https://github.com/theme-next).

-For example, if you want to use `pjax` in your site, go to NexT config and see:
+For example, if you want to enable `pjax` on your site, go to NexT config and see:

 ```yml
 # Easily enable fast Ajax navigation on your website.